ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 * [GET /sync/:preRegistrationId](#get-syncpreregistrationid)

 ### POST /sync
-This request is used by registration client to retrieve all the pre-registration Ids by date range and registration center Id from the authorize token.
+This request is used by registration client to retrieve all the pre-registration Ids by date range.

 #### Resource URL
 <div>https://mosip.io/v1/prereg-datasync/sync/</div>